patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 MP came on Saturday and visited [Willowbank](https://www.willowbank.co.nz/) again while I was reffing the kids on Sunday.
+The Canterbury Open was pretty small this year and I was back in Christchurch by noon on Sunday, exactly when MP made it back from Willowbank.
+(She had some trouble getting there on the bus, with delays and misconnects, and the Uber she eventually took was just as long as it would've been from the hotel, oh well.
+Go figure.)

+We wandered
-The Canterbury Open was pretty small this year and I was back in Christchurch by noon on Sunday, at the same time that MP made it back from Willowbank.
-We wandered around Christchurch some more (Hotel Give is centrally located, which is nice), getting Bluff oysters at Cellar Door before taking the bus to the airport and flying to Queenstown.
+around Christchurch some more (Hotel Give is centrally located, which is nice), getting Bluff oysters at Cellar Door before taking the bus to the airport and flying to Queenstown.
 The Air New Zealand CHC lounge was good as usual.

 # Queenstown outdoors, May 20 to 23